SirKadogan/GoBarber/README.md

 The application will be like a marketplace for barbers.
 They can list their services and manage appointments on the web application, while users can list barbers and make appointments on the mobile app.

+### Technologies used in this project so far

+- Typescript
+- Node.js
+- Docker
+- Postgres

 ### Instructions

 Since only the backend is available so far, you'll need to use a tool to interact with it, such as Insomnia or Postman.